Robust approximate Bayesian inference: Robust ABC inference

-We consider an example in which we compare the numerical properties of the ABC-R posterior, with the classical posterior based on the assumed model and the pseudo-posterior \eqref{postR} based on the empirical likelihood.
+{\bf Example.} We consider an illustrative example in which we compare numerically the ABC-R posterior, with the classical posterior based on the assumed model and the pseudo-posterior (\ref{postR}) based on the empirical likelihood \citep{lazar03,greco2008robust}.
 Scenarios with data simulated either from the assumed model or from a slightly misspecified model are considered.